HOUSTON CAR ACCIDENT ATTORNEYS

 - Remain at the scene to exchange information with the other driver or drivers.
 This is required by law (with the exception of those who are so seriously injured that they cannot exchange contact and insurance information).

-- While at the scene, be sure that you do not apologize or say you were to blame for the accident.
+- While at the scene, be sure that you do not apologize or say you were to blame for the crash.
 Only a thorough investigation will reveal the accident’s true cause, and admitting fault could jeopardize your right to compensation.

 - Seek medical attention, and tell your doctor that you were involved in a car accident.
 Keep detailed records of all medical treatment you receive, and follow your doctor’s orders to aid in a speedier recovery.